 Third is the problem alluded to earlier, and that is that there is now an entire racial-political industry (politicians, community-based groups and their leaders, social charities, University professors, etc.) whose existence depends on the perpetuation of the status quo – that of demanding “justice” from the political system and society at large and excusing themselves from any responsibility whatsoever for the conditions and problems they have helped to create and promote.
 These are the “race hustlers”.
 They need “racism” to be a top-of-mind issue in order to exist — to keep the votes and donations coming in.
 Of course, the young, black Mom feels helpless.
 This is what she has been told she is since childhood.
 And what message does she get from the establishment that her children should expect or aspire to anything different?

 Fourth, and perhaps most destructive, is the narrative that black people’s plight is caused by white people’s “systemic racism” that deprives promising young blacks the chance to succeed and thrive.
 One of the positive effects of this type of event is that it can cause us to sit down and ask why the conditions we see today in America’s black communities are little, if any, changed from the previous 60 years?
 Why are we still here?
 What have the issue’s “leaders” done?
 Has there been, and is there still in isolated pockets, racist discrimination against blacks in America?
 Yes, there is.
 But is it of the pervasiveness and magnitude that qualifies it as the primary black issue?
-Probably not, when the majority of BLM protestors are white.
+Apparently not, when the majority of BLM protestors are white.

 When entertainers, the NFL, and virtually every corporation in America comes out with a sympathetic-to-the-establishment marketing message, you know that we’ve gone from thinking seriously about real problems to just selling “concern” and “sympathy” in hopes our fans and customers will buy more of us.
 Have we completely switched off our hypocrisy detectors?